 Clinicals are an integral part of the Nurse Aide program.
 Clinicals days and times are within the course dates but times may vary to align with a nursing community’s shift schedule.
 Your instructor will provide you up to date info about the clinicals for your class.

-The weekend program takes place from 4:30 p.m. to 10 p.m., Friday through Sunday over the course of 6 weeks.
+Classes for the Weekend course schedule take Friday through Sunday from 4:30 p.m. to 10 p.m. for 6 weeks.
 The following start dates are available:

 The Hybrid course is self-paced and students will find out their clinical days on the first day of class.
 The schedule for this course is reviewed with students during orientation and again during the first day of class.